DigitalPotential/password-generator/README.md

 Throughout this project, I enhanced my skills in creating complex functionality using multiple "useState" hooks in React.
 I successfully implemented a responsive slider that reacts to user input with JavaScript.
 This experience allowed me to strengthen my understanding of React, JavaScript, and responsive design techniques, which I can now apply to future projects with confidence.

-## Read about the challange below.
+## Read about the challenge below.
 ## The challange requirements are in swedish as the course that provided the challange is based in sweden.

 ## Vad ska du göra?